DRAT Syllabus

 Syllabus

-GIS and remote sensing fundamentals, spatial data models (vector and raster), geospatial data processing, spatial interpolation, and visualisation.
-Probability and statistics for spatial data, spatial autocorrelation, spatial regression, and spatial point pattern analysis.
-Machine Learning and Deep Learning applications in geospatial sciences: spatio-temporal prediction, time series analysis, spatio-temporal data modelling, change detection, and big data analytics.
-Land-use and land-cover change prediction, soil and crop monitoring, climate and hydrological modelling, urban growth, infrastructure planning, and disaster risk assessment.
+GIS and remote sensing fundamentals, spatial data models (vector and raster), geospatial data processing, spatial interpolation, and visualisation. probability and statistics for spatial data, spatial autocorrelation, spatial regression, and spatial point pattern analysis.
+Machine Learning and Deep Learning applications in geospatial sciences: spatio-temporal prediction, time series analysis, spatio-temporal data modelling, change detection, and big data analytics. land-use and land-cover change prediction, soil and crop monitoring, climate and hydrological modelling, urban growth, infrastructure planning, and disaster risk assessment.

 School of Electronic Systems and Automation (SoESA)